zhantaochen/phonondos_e3nn/README.md

 - `torch `
 - `pymatgen`
 - `torch-geometric`
-- `e3nn=0.0.0`, installed from (https://github.com/e3nn/e3nn/releases/tag/0.0.0)
+- `e3nn=0.0.0`, installed with `pip install git+git://github.com/e3nn/e3nn.git@4653db57d0af05e1834e65b6da73fa26927824bc`

+Please notice the `e3nn` used for this work is not the latest version `0.1.1`, but a specific commit of the version `0.0.0`:
+`4653db57d0af05e1834e65b6da73fa26927824bc`
+If your `torch-geometric`  version is equal or higher than `1.6.0`, then additional fixes from the next commit are needed, please see: (https://github.com/e3nn/e3nn/commits/master?after=447ccb253061a50b29f3a05c6eeffba34cca2c14+174&branch=master)

-Please notice the `e3nn` used for this work is not the latest version `0.1.1`, more details about versions of its dependencies used for this work can be found in `requirements.txt`.
-We will prepare another notebook for `e3nn=0.1.1` in near future.
+More details about versions of its dependencies used for this work can be found in `requirements.txt`.
+We are planning to prepare another notebook for the official release `e3nn=0.1.1` in near future.

 ## Notebooks and python files